translate/pootle/docs/features/searching.rst

 - Source Text -- the original reference text.
 - Target Text **(default)** -- the translations.
-- Commens -- any comments with the translation.
+- Comments -- any comments with the translation.
 - Location -- any location, key or ID value.

 Options: